Ubiselfs/Ubiselfs/README.md

 ## 🌙 About Me

-- 🎨 I work with graphic design, branding, posters, packaging, and catalogs
+- 🎨 I work in graphic design
 - 💻 I build websites and apps using Flutter, Dart, WordPress, and web technologies
 - 🛒 I have experience in e-commerce, mobile apps, and website management
 - 🚀 Currently improving my skills in web development, mobile apps, UI/UX, and digital marketing